RECEIVE

 Your Worth to the Team

-To check you value to the team, ask yourself these questions:
+To check you value to our basketball team, ask yourself these questions:

 1. Am I mature enough to work at things seriously?